Periodic solutions and invariant torus in the R\"ossler System: Bifurcation of periodic solutions

-The previous result says that a simple zero of $\bg_l$ corresponds to a periodic solution of system \eqref{tm13}.
-In the case that the zero is not simple but is isolated, one can still use some topological version of Theorem \eqref{CAT} to ensure the existence of periodic solutions (see, for instance, \cite{B04,DLT}).
-Nevertheless, it cannot be used when the zero is not isolated.
-This problem has been addressed in \cite{CLN} and, in what follows, we present its main result.
+The previous result says that a simple zero of the first non-vanishing averaged function $\bg_m$ corresponds to a periodic solution of system \eqref{tm13}.
+In the case that the zero is not simple but isolated, one can still use some topological version of Theorem \ref{CAT} to ensure the existence of periodic solutions (see, for instance, \cite{B04,DLT}).
+However, it cannot be used when the zero is not isolated.
+This problem has been addressed in \cite{CLN} and we present its main result in the sequel.